Haid91/Work-Day-Scheduler/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist#

+Pseudo code for html
+typical
+allows save button to have the icon "save" optional font families use of bootstrap component list timeblocks from 24 hour clock and 12 hours clock translation jquery and moment links from https://cdnjs.com/libraries/day.js/ Pseudo code for css typical setup using html attributes and classes
+Pseudo code for js
+tells engine to load 1)html & 2)css first.
+display current day & time.
+get nearby values.
+taken the change from the sibling html description attribute taken the change from the parent html id attribute set items in local storage. load any saved data from LocalStorage - do this for each hour created.
+Should follow html 24 hour to 12 hour conversion. get current number of hours. use of moment.js loop over time blocks check if we've moved past this time, click into css/html given classes of past, present, or future re-run function